MaliceKy/Portfolio/README.md

 # Kyle Malice's Portfolio Website

+https://kylemalice.info/

 Welcome to the GitHub repository of Kyle Malice's portfolio website.
 This project is a showcase of Kyle's skills and projects, built with React, JavaScript, CSS, and minimal HTML.
 The website is structured into four main pages: Home, About, Projects, and Contact.

-https://kylemalice.info/

 ## Website Flow

 The website consists of four main pages:

-1. **Home Page**: The landing page of the website that welcomes visitors and provides a brief introduction about Kyle.
+1. **Home Page**: The website's landing page welcomes visitors and briefly introduces Kyle.

 2. **About Page**: This page provides more detailed information about Kyle, his skills, experiences, and interests.